 Any student pursuing a degree in International Business has to take a look at Assumption College.
 Students who graduate from the international business program make an average of $43,391 for their early career and $86,367 in their mid career.
 Located in Worcester, Massachusetts, this college is right for young people who thrive in an urban setting.

-Quite a few Assumption first-year students receive scholarships.
-Assumption College does not require first-year students to live on-campus.
+Assumption College supports networking amongst students and their instructors, as evidenced by its 11:1 student-to-faculty ratio.
+Assumption features a high performing women's soccer team.
 Get an idea of what being on campus at Assumption is like by viewing some campus videos.